Mark D. Ellison, "Paul and James on Faith and Works," Religious Educator 13, no. 3 (2012): 147–171.

 Mark D. Ellison

-Mark D. Ellison (EllisonMD@ldschurch.org) was a writer for Curriculum Services, Seminaries and Institutes, Salt Lake City Central Office when this was written.
+Mark D. Ellison (EllisonMD@ldschurch.org) was a writer for Curriculum Services, Seminaries and Institutes, Salt Lake City Central Office when this article was published.

 An Apparent Problem